What I’ve Been Up To

 The Move to New England

 My family and I relocated to the Boston area in 2021.
-I spent a year as Director of Rehabilitation Services at Dartmouth Hitchcock Healthcare Network in New Hampshire before joining Beth Israel Lahey Health in Massachusetts in 2022, where I currently serve as Director of Rehab and Sports Medicine oversee and work with a great group across multiple hospitals and clinics.
+I spent a year as Director of Rehabilitation Services at Dartmouth Hitchcock Healthcare Network in New Hampshire before joining Beth Israel Lahey Health in Massachusetts in 2022; I currently serve as Director of Rehab and Sports Medicine leading and working with a great group across multiple hospitals and clinics.

 Two Paths, One Mission